crackybracky/spit-timer/README.md

 It consists of a .bat script and a .wav packaged with iexpress.
-I created this because i sound stupid whenever there's spit in my throat UGH Soo, i made this neat little timer to help me fix that! :)
+I created this because i sound stupid whenever there's spit in my throat UGH Soo, i made this neat little timer to help me fix that! :) i spent about 2 hours on this program, sigh...

 HOW TO USE
 Launch Program